 Next, you must list the specific products and/or services for which you want your trademark registered and select the appropriate filing basis for the application.
 Depending on the particular filing basis, you may be required to provide additional information, such as the date on which the applicant started using the trademark and a specimen showing such use in commerce.

-Would You Like Some Assistance with Your Trademark Application?
+Would You Like Some Assistance with the USPTO Trademark Application Form?